pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 other hand, peer review also helped good papers become better by giving criticism and editorial feedback to the authors.

-{::comment}Also, researchers didn't publish because they had to for their grant, so they could continue surviving.
+Also, researchers didn't publish because they had to for their grant, so they could continue surviving.
 They published when they had something valuable to say.
-Imagine how much the publication volume of research papers would reduce if that principle was followed today!{:/comment}
+Imagine how much the publication volume of research papers would reduce if that principle was followed today!

+Peer review Separating [impact] from technical validity.

+Yet the answers to peer review lie in the foundations of the Web.

+#### Forecasting Research Impact

+Publishers are notoriously bad at predicting research impact.

+#### Judging Technical Validity

+Peer review is as [domain-specific] as research itself.
+In fact, isn't peer review a form of research?
+The reviewer has a different motivation---to play the part of devil's advocate, hypercritically looking for logical fallacies or other misrepresentations.

+Reviews include the vocabulary of the domain.
+Not only does the criteria, but the importance of review varies by domain.
+While we need a general, domain-agnostic way to share and build on each others' research, the peer review of the future cannot be one-size-fits all.
+Researchers are domain-specific as well, so this should work.

+Peer review is a process too, and should be transparent.
+Questions that are raised during research should be modeled in the same way as research is.
+If the questions are answered during the course of the review by the research under review, that is good.
+If questions remain open, that is a sign of either a problem with the technical correctness of the research, or a future research direction.

+Value in the anonymity of the review may necessitate review attributions to remain hidden, locked away in individual silos.

 ### Democratizing Research